rjohnsen/threathunting-book/content/part-2/ingesting-with-filebeat.md

 ## Introduction

-**Filebeat is a lightweight log shipper designed to forward and centralize various types of logs.
-As part of the Elastic Stack (ELK Stack), Filebeat is specifically tailored to collect logs and send them to Elasticsearch, Logstash, or third-party services for analysis and visualization.
+**Filebeat is a lightweight log shipper designed to forward and centralise various types of logs.
+As part of the Elastic Stack (ELK Stack), Filebeat is specifically tailored to collect logs and send them to Elasticsearch, Logstash, or third-party services for analysis and visualisation.
 When we refer to Filebeat as a "shipper," we mean it's a tool that takes your logs and sends them to a SIEM, to put it simply.**

 ---